-The major active permits held by Osgood LLC are presented in the table below.
-These permits do not permit onsite mineral processing, nor the large-scale storage of mine waste.
+As of the date of the AIF, the major active permits held by Osgood LLC are presented in the table below.
+These permits do not permit on-site mineral processing, nor the large-scale storage of mine waste.

 Granite Creek Project - Active Permits